acenet-arc/paraview-introduction/_episodes/01-introduction.md

 ## Where to use Paraview

-Paraview can be used in many different scenarios.
+Paraview can be used in a variety of scientific, engineering and medical scenarios.
 There are covered in ACENET's presentation *High Performance Computing and Visualization: An Overview*, which we will briefly recap here.

-Paraview can be used in a variety of scientific, engineering and medical scenarios.

 {% include links.md %}